CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

     sudo yum -y update

-## Configuring Storage for Kuberenetes Based Systems
+## Configuring Storage for Kubernetes Based Systems

 In addition to the environment variables we set earlier, you will need to add environment variables for Kubernetes storage configuration.
 Please see the [Storage Configuration](/installation-guide/storage-configuration/)